Dili: Destruction, reconstruction, and Indonesian rule

+Portuguese Timor became a full part of Portugal in 1951, although despite being made citizens of Portugal this did not bring the locals any political power.
+Governance remained in the control of Lisbon.
+The Portuguese Overseas Organic Law of 1963 created the first Legislative Council of the territory, which was given some of the powers formerly held by the governor.
+It also theoretically extended voting rights to the 'uncivilised', although property and tax requirements meant most were still unable to vote.

 The 1974 Carnation Revolution in Portugal created immediate change in East Timor, with new political parties forming with the goal of independence from Portugal.
 Relationships between these new parties was fractious.
 Some, particularly the Timorese Democratic Union (UDT), advocated union with Indonesia.
 On 11 August 1975, the UDT initiated a coup.
 UDT control was limited outside of Dili, and on 20 August the opposing Fretilin party began its attempt to seize the city.
-Some houses were set on fire to assist the defence, however after some days Fretilin succeeded in taking control of the city.
+Some houses were set on fire to assist the defence; however, after some days Fretilin succeeded in taking control of the city.
 The last Portuguese governor fled Dili for Atauro Island on 26 August, as the civil war continued.
 On 28 November, Fretilin declared independence in a ceremony in Dili.
 On 7 December, Indonesia landed paratroopers in the city and amphibious forces to its west, as part of an invasion of East Timor, leading many to flee the city.

 This invasion brought the territory under Indonesian rule.
 On 17 July 1976, Indonesia annexed East Timor, which it designated its 27th province.
+Indonesia continued to administer the territory from Dili, continuing formerly Portuguese use of places such as the Balide Comarca prison and Lahane Hospital.
 Despite Indonesian attempts to restrict rural-urban migration, the population of Dili continued to grow, reaching 80,000 people in 1985, and over 100,000 in 1999, and economic growth for the territory remained centred in Dili.
+Part of the internal migration was due to people fleeing the continuing conflict in rural areas.
 Indonesia developed the city's infrastructure, partly as an attempt to win over the population.
 Structures and monuments built during this time include the Immaculate Conception Cathedral, the Integration Statue commemorating the end of Portuguese rule, and the Cristo Rei of Dili.
+Nonetheless, many in the city continued to support the Fretilin-led resistance, providing a communications link between the rebels and the rest of the world, and setting up safe houses in the city.
+Others who supported Indonesian rule became informants, known as mau'hu.
 By the 1990s, urban sprawl had taken up much of the available flat land around the original settlement.